dzichonka/reveal.js/methodology.md

 Now let’s look at the flexible approach.

 Imagine you are doing home renovation. 🛠️🏡
-You don’t wait 6 months to see if the whole apartment looks good.
+You wouldn't like to wait for 6 months to see if the whole apartment looks good.
-Instead, you renovate one room at a time:

-paint the walls 🎨,

-fix the lights 💡,

-choose the furniture 🛋️.
+Instead, you would renovate one room at a time: paint the walls 🎨, fix the lights 💡, choose the furniture 🛋️.

 You finish a small part, check it, show it to your family — and if needed, make changes right away!

-Agile works the same way:
+Flexible Mode works the same way:

 In each small cycle, the team goes through all stages — analysis, design, coding, testing, delivery.

 Each cycle gives a working result and a chance to adjust.

-This way, you avoid big disasters and keep moving forward fast and safely. 🚀
+This way, you avoid disasters and keep moving forward fast and safely. 🚀

 ![classic vs flexible metodology](./assets/img/agile-vs-waterfall.png)